chiedev/javascript-beginners/README.md

-# Javascript Notes
+# JavaScript Notes
-This contains simple definitions and sample Javascript codes for beginners.
+A collection of JavaScript fundamentals definition and sample codes for beginners.

 Reference(s): [Programming with Mosh](https://www.youtube.com/channel/UCWv7vMbMWH4-V0ZXdmDpPBA),
 [JavaScript Tutorial](https://www.javascripttutorial.net/), [JavaScript Info](https://javascript.info/), [Code Burst](https://codeburst.io/), [Medium](https://medium.com/)

-## What is Javascript?
+## What is JavaScript?
 JavaScript is one of the most popular programming languages in 2019.
 A lot of people are learning JavaScript to become front-end and/or back-end developers.

 Whether you're a beginner and want to learn to code, or you know any programming language and just want to learn JavaScript for web development, this tutorial helps you learn JavaScript fast.